-Our most recent school climate survey was conducted in: Semester 2, 2018
+Our most recent school climate survey was conducted on: February 2022

-62% of students in grades 9-12, 5 % of parents, and 49% of staff completed our most recent school climate survey.
+67% of students, 15# parents, and 28# staff completed our most recent school climate survey.

 Data from our most recent climate survey indicated that:

-29% of students in grade 9-12 identify that they have been bullied a few times at school over the last year.
+20.7% of students identify that they have been bullied at school or on the bus in the past year.

-29% of students in grade 9-12 indicated that they told an adult about bullying that had occurred.
+32.5% of students indicated that they told an adult about bullying that had occurred.